timscott/flipit/README.markdown

 The preceding examples use the built-in `AppSettingsFeatureSettingsProvider` which uses .NET configuration as the settings store.
 This is simple and natural in many environments.
 However, what if you want non-technical staff (or techies without production access) to be able to flip features?

 Create your own implementation of `IFeatureSettingsProvider`.
 For example, you might create `SqlServerFeatureSettingsProvider` or `MongoFeatureSettingsProvider`.
 From there it's easy to imagine a simple admin UI for feature flipping.
 Oh yeah, if you create any of these implementations, please share!

+## Making Features

+The preceding examples create features using the base classes `BooleanFeature` and `ListFeature<T>`.
+There's `Feature<T>` too.
+But you don't have to use these.
+It's easy to create features from scratch that do anything you can imagine.

+	public class CoinTossFeature : IFeature
+	{
+	    public bool IsOn(IFeatureSettingsProvider featureSettingsProvider)
+	    {
+	        return new Random().Next(2) == 1; //good enough
+	    }
+	}